0xRar/0xRar/README.md

 * 🖥 Interested in Cyber Security and Programming.

 Here are some ideas to get you started:
-- 🌱 I’m currently learning ... `Java , Cyber Sec`
+- 🌱 I’m currently learning ... `Cyber Sec`
 - 👯 I’m looking to collaborate on ... `(Front-End) Web Projects`
 - 📫 How to reach me: ... `Discord: 0xRar#4432` RarDev@protonmail.com
 - 😄 Pronouns: `He/Him`